 Shared code lists

-Shared code lists must be used in the same way by all compliant users of the international invoicing model.
+Shared code lists must be used in the same way by all compliant specifications of the international invoicing model.
 Addition or modification to the code shall be by amending the code lists through their managing authorities.

 Country Codes